-- With the Scan Tool in Live Data mode (see VIEWING LIVE DATA on page 114), press and hold the LD button until the Live Data Menu displays, then release the LD button. - Use the UP and DOWN buttons, as necessary, to highlight Custom Live Data, then press the ENTER button. - If the Scan Tool fails to establish communication with the vehicle, a "Communication Error" message is shown on the Scan Tool's display. - Ensure your vehicle is OBD2 compliant.
+- With the Scan Tool in Live Data mode (see VIEWING LIVE DATA on page 114), press and hold the LD button until the Live Data Menu displays, then release the LD button. - - If the Scan Tool fails to establish communication with the vehicle, a "Communication Error" message is shown on the Scan Tool's display. - Ensure your vehicle is OBD2 compliant.
 See VEHICLES COVERED on page 5 for vehicle compliance verification information. - Verify the connection at the DLC, and verify the ignition is ON. - Turn the ignition OFF, wait 5 seconds, then back ON to reset the computer. - Press the ENTER \bigcirc button to continue. - If Live Data is not supported by the vehicle under test, an advisory message displays.
-Press the M button to return to the Main Menu.
+Press the SYSTEM MENU (§) button to return to the System Menu.
 Live Data is not available for your vehicle. - If custom Live Data was previously selected, the Select PIDs to Use screen displays.